-\begin{rmk} Jardine and Cisinski described independently two model structures on the category of cubical sets ; see \cite{Jardine02} and \cite{Cisinski06}.
+\begin{remark} Jardine and Cisinski described independently two model structures on the category of cubical sets ; see \cite{Jardine02} and \cite{Cisinski06}.
 They are actually the same (see \cite{Jardine06}).
 Besides, the fact that this model structure is right proper is a direct consequence of Cisinski's theory.
-However, this property seems hard to prove in Jardine's framework which is more topological. \end{rmk}
+However, this property seems hard to prove in Jardine's framework which is more topological. \end{remark}